Bombardier Learjet 85, Canada

 Rizon (headquartered in Bahrain) has ordered four Learjet 85s in February 2009.
 A Learjet 85 was ordered by Synergy Aerospace in August 2008.

 Learjet will be delivered as a fragmental programme to Flexjet where the aircraft in the Flexjet fleet are subjected to extremely frequent use, which should become an excellent proving ground for the Learjet 85.
 The necessary adjustments, if any, will be made afterwards.
-After the changes are made the first deliveries to external customers will begin in 2013.
+After the changes are made the first deliveries to external customers will begin in the second half of 2015.

 Cabin

-The Learjet 85 will provide a large, spacious and sophisticated cabin than current jets in the mid-size category.
-The cabin will have fully reclinable seats, which increase the comfort of passengers.
+The Learjet 85 provides a large, spacious and sophisticated cabin than current jets in the mid-size category.
+The cabin has fully reclinable seats, which increase the comfort of passengers.

-The cabin will have a maximum height of 5ft 11in and a maximum width of 6ft 1in.
-The interior will feature unprecedented baggage and storage space.
+The cabin has a length of 22ft 7in, maximum height of 5ft 11in and a maximum width of 6ft 1in.
+The interior features unprecedented baggage and storage space.

-The Learjet 85 aircraft's flight deck will unite advanced technology with high end design elements.
-The aircraft will contain the latest in technological improvements and high end design aesthetics from Bombardier's Global Vision flight deck in order to create a quality flight control environment.
+The Learjet 85 aircraft’s flight deck unites advanced technology with high end design elements.
+The aircraft contains the latest in technological improvements and high end design aesthetics from Bombardier’s Global Vision flight deck in order to create a quality flight control environment.

-The Learjet 85 will be equipped with a Pratt & Whitney Canada PW307B turbofan engine.
-The engine will deliver superior performance, prominent dispatch reliability and first-class operating economics.
+The Learjet 85 is equipped with a Pratt & Whitney Canada PW307B turbofan engine.
+The engine delivers superior performance, prominent dispatch reliability and first-class operating economics.

-The PW307B engine will provide power to operate from coast-to-coast.
-It is one of the greenest engines, and will combine superior fuel efficiency and first-class strength with a low noise signature.
+The PW307B engine provides power to operate from coast-to-coast.
+It is one of the greenest engines, and combines superior fuel efficiency and first-class strength with a low noise signature.
 The engines are located on either sides of the fuselage and are controlled by a full authority digital engine control (FADEC) system.
 An engine diagnostic system (EDS) is included in the FADEC as a feature.

 The engine can provide up to 6,100lb of thrust coupled with the Learjet 85 aircraft's first-class aerodynamics.